Danaroth83/jodefu/README.md

 ### Demo scripts

+- Fully reproducible run (Warning: May take several hours.): `matlab -nodisplay code/main.m`

-The repository contains demo scripts for the experiments provided in the associated article, which, for the user convenience, are all located in the `src\main` folder and the results are saved in the `data\output` folder.
+The repository contains demo scripts for the experiments provided in the associated article, which, for the user convenience, are all located in the `src\main` folder and the results are saved in the `results` folder.
 The results obtained running these algorithms fully match the ones given in the associated article.
 Specifically, the following tests are available:
 - **Image formation**: Scripts which test the quality of image reconstructed starting from acquisitions modeled through a variety of image formation methods: